 Watertown is served by two full-time fire departments, police force and the Codington County Sheriff’s Office.
 The Watertown Fire Department has ten trucks including a snorkel platform and two airport crash trucks.
 The department operates an emergency ambulance service and has four fully equipped ambulances.

-The Watertown Police Department has 45 full-time and part-time officers that provide public safety to the community.
+The Watertown Police Department (WPD) consists of 36 sworn police officers and 19 non-sworn employees.
+The WPD has a Police Chief, an Assistant Police Chief, 3 Captains, 5 Sergeants, and 26 Patrol Officers.
+Some of the Patrol Officers serve in additional assignments such as Corporal (4), Detective (4), Training Officer (3), and School Resource Officer (2) that provide public safety to the community.
 The town continues to be a very safe community and the crime rate is among one of the lowest in the area.

 South Dakota has no corporate income tax, no inventory tax, no personal income tax, no personal property tax and no inheritance tax.

-Motor Vehicle Tax: 3% on the purchase price or fair market value (whichever is greater) of motor vehicles, recreational vehicles and motorhomes.
+Motor Vehicle Tax: 4% on the purchase price or fair market value (whichever is greater) of motor vehicles, recreational vehicles and motor-homes.